 He replaced: Phil Collins

 Phil Collins was a ubiquitous force in the 1980s.
 Despite not being the most dynamic vocalist, his voice, drums and production work ruled the decade.
 Between Genesis, solo work, sideman and his production efforts (Eric Clapton, Frida, Phillip Bailey, et al), he’s sold close to 200 million albums.
 200 million.
-So no wonder, when he gave his two weeks notice with Genesis, it would be damn near impossible to replace him.
+So, it’s no wonder, when he gave his two weeks notice with Genesis, it would be damn near impossible to replace him.
 Really, it would have to be TWO replacement players, as Phil also served as Genesis’ drummer.

 Not that the remaining members of Genesis didn’t try.
 For the same unknown reasons that Maiden picked Blaze, Genesis went with Ray Wilson.
 His voice didn’t suit the old material (to be fair, he did better with the Peter Gabriel-era songs than the Collins stuff), and just as bad, the two new guys looked liked the grandchildren of the two Genesis geezers.